3dcinetv/Blender-V-theme/README.md

 ## AUTHOR
 <a href="https://github.com/3dcinetv" target="_blank">Pierre Schiller</a><br>

-## DONATION
+## ALT Link
-In case you find this theme helpful, you can donate by visiting [:white_check_mark: My BLOG](https://3dcinetv.com/blender-v-darker-ui-for-blender-to-showcase-your-work), and scroll to the bottom of the page through the Gumroad link.
+In case you find this theme helpful, you can visit [:white_check_mark: My BLOG](https://3dcinetv.com/blender-v-darker-ui-for-blender-to-showcase-your-work), and scroll to the bottom of the page through the Gumroad link.